bricco1981/MT7622-mtkwifi/README.md

 this will work on this kernel, test yourself if you will be on 5.15.x kernel

 just make sure the .patch for mt7622 is in the right kernel directory

+there is also a compiled version of OpenWrt-22.03.2